Blind Maps and Blue Dots

 The shift towards digital modes of production has fundamentally changed the field of graphic design.
 The computer as universal tool, the interactive possibilities of digital media and the direct exchange of visual information through networks have led to a different relationship between the producers and users of visual information, to the extent that a clear distinction between the producers and users no longer exists.

-In my view, the evaluation of graphic design’s recent developments is too strongly focused on what happened to the persona of the graphic designer.
-In this research, I propose an alternative model that focuses on the technologies that have shaped the field.
+In Grootens view, the evaluation of graphic design’s recent developments is too strongly focused on what happened to the persona of the graphic designer.
+In this research, he proposes an alternative model that focuses on the technologies that have shaped the field.

-In this research, I have adopted notions from post-representational cartography, which regards a map as a process rather than a fixed spatial representation.
+In this research, he has adopted notions from post-representational cartography, which regards a map as a process rather than a fixed spatial representation.
 According to this theory, a map is in a constant state of becoming: ‘producing’ and ‘using’ are not consecutive processes but parallel tracks.

-In my design practice, I have developed strategies of incorporating ambiguity as an antidote to the misalignments in the encounters between the producer-user and the graphic product.
-By incorporating the ambiguity and uncertainty of data, I highlight and challenge the manipulations in the design of visual information.
+In his design practice, Joost has developed strategies of incorporating ambiguity as an antidote to the misalignments in the encounters between the producer-user and the graphic product.
+By incorporating the ambiguity and uncertainty of data, he highlights and challenges the manipulations in the design of visual information.